 The Dreaming Brain is a Time Traveler: Why Sleep Bends Reality

-Instead, it bends, folds, and rewrites time with a poet’s flourish and a physicist’s mischief.
+It’s not chained to the linear calendar forced upon our waking selves, instead, it bends, folds, and rewrites time with a physicist’s mischief.

-If you’ve ever awakened shaken from a dream that felt endless, or wondered how a sprawling saga could unfold in the narrow corridor between snooze alarms, then you’ve brushed against this truth.
+If you’ve ever woken up completely shaken from a dream that felt endless and you’re totally confused what century it is, or wondered how a sprawling saga could unfold in the fifteen minute power-nap you settled down into, then you’ve brushed against this strange reality.

-Dreams are not simply nighttime entertainment; they are evidence that the mind itself is not bound by chronology.
+Dreams are not only nighttime entertainment (although, sometimes they are too!), they’re my own personal evidence that our minds aren’t bound by chronology.

 The Physics of the Pillow

-A second is a second, whether it drips in a hospital waiting room or vanishes in a lover’s embrace.
+In life, a second is a second, whether it drips by in a hospital waiting room or vanishes in my husband’s warm and sweet hugs.

-Neuroscientists studying REM sleep (the stage where most vivid dreaming occurs) have recorded that external time and internal time diverge.
+Neuroscientists studying REM sleep (the stage where most vivid dreaming occurs) have seemed to come to the conclusion that external time (real life) and internal time (dream life) do in fact diverge from one another.

-An experiment asked dreamers trained in lucid dreaming to perform eye-movement signals inside their dream while timing an action, like counting to ten.
+An experiment (LaBerge’s Pilot Counting Study) asked dreamers trained in lucid dreaming to perform eye-movement signals inside their dream while timing an action, like counting to ten.

-The result: sometimes they kept pace with real seconds, but often, time dilated or collapsed.
+The result sometimes they kept pace with real seconds, but often, time dilated or collapsed sometimes.

-In dreams, ten seconds could feel like thirty, or like three.
+In dreams, ten seconds could feel like thirty, or like three, there didn’t seem to be a coorelation.

-The prefrontal cortex (our waking accountant of minutes) quiets down.
+The prefrontal cortex (our waking accountant of minutes) seems to quiet itself down, taking a little rest itself.

-What remains is a freer stage where time is a suggestion, not a law.
+Without it, it seems like our mind tunes into a somewhat freer stage where time is merely a suggestion, not a law.

-A kiss may stretch for an eternity.
-A city may rise and fall between blinks.
+A kiss may stretch for an eternity, or a city may rise and fall between blinks.

 Memory as a Time Machine

-Because dreaming borrows the same machinery we use to remember.
+It seems like dreaming borrows the same machinery in our little noggins we use to remember.

-When we remember, we collapse distances, skipping the long march of seconds.
+When we remember things, we collapse distances, skipping that long boring march of seconds and playing things in 2x or 32x.

-We are back in childhood in an instant, sitting at a desk, hearing a chalk squeak on the board.
+For a moment we can be back in childhood in an instant, sitting at a desk in college hearing a chalk squeak on the board, or holding hands with your husband as someone pronounces you man and wife.

-The dreaming brain uses the same trick, but paints new stories out of borrowed fragments.
+The dreaming brain uses a similar trick, but paints new and fantastical stories out of borrowed fragments from here and there.

-Neuroscientists call it “hippocampal replay” , the brain sifts through the day’s experiences, shuffling, reorganizing, rehearsing.
+Neuroscientists call it “hippocampal replay” , when the brain sifts through the day’s experiences, shuffling, reorganizing, and rehearsing whatever it wants to.

-The dream is a time collage, built of scraps glued without care for sequence.
+The dream is a strange time collage, built of scraps glued without care for sequence or if it even makes any sense.

-In this way, every dream is a rehearsal for memory itself.
+I suppose in that way, every dream is a strange rehearsal for memory itself.

-It is the brain practicing the art of time travel.
+It’s the brain practicing the art of time travel the only way it knows how.

-Writers, mystics, and philosophers have long whispered what neuroscience is now tracing with electrodes: that sleep bends reality.
+Writers, mystics, and philosophers have long preached what neuroscience is now tracing with electrodes: that sleep bends reality.

-Coleridge awoke from an opium dream and transcribed Kubla Khan, swearing it had come to him whole as if he had lived it in another life.
+Coleridge awoke from an opium dream and wrote Kubla Khan, swearing it had come to him whole as if he had lived it in another life.

 Jorge Luis Borges described dreams as proof that “time is a river which divides us.”

-Think of your own dreams: how often they feel more like places you’ve visited than fictions you’ve invented.
+Think of your own dreams and how often they feel more like places you’ve visited than elaborate fictions you’ve invented.

-Is it possible that these dreamscapes, with their twisted chronologies, are the native environment of the mind, and waking time is the imposed cage?
+Is it possible that these dreamscapes, with their broken chronologies, are the normal environment of the mind, and waking time is the imposed cage?

 The Practical Traveler

-It’s tempting to leave dreams in the realm of myth: beautiful, fleeting, untouchable.
+It’s tempting to leave dreams in the realm of myth: beautiful, fleeting, and completely untouchable to most of us.

-Some train themselves to stretch a five-minute nap into what feels like hours of practice.
+Some try to train themselves to stretch a five-minute nap into what feels like hours of practice.

 Is it perfect?
 Not remotely.